fire-h0und/the-keyboard-design-checklist/README.md

 ### The EDC workhorse
 When buying and actual daily drive a *cary along keyboard* make sure that:
 * it's actually silenced/dampened - it takes more than foam modding to comply with that.
-* rugged desing means actual metal plate, a case that can handle falling from the desk to the floor and can handle repairs should the worst happen.
+* rugged design means actual metal plate, a case that can handle falling from the desk to the floor and can handle repairs should the worst happen.
 * it has QMK firmware with options to meet OS requirements in the environment it actually will be used in - *even as the only keyboard or input device*.
 * it's "features" like light effects and sounds (or knocks) can be readily turned off when the situation demands it.
 * the size and layout is comfortable and productive for prolonged use